brlin-tw/framework-laptop-delete-key-defect-workaround/README.md

     keyd.rvaiya reload
     ```

 1. Done!
-Now when you presses the Shift+Backspace key combination it will function as the alternative Delete key!
+Now when you presses the LeftControl+Backspace key combination it will function as the alternative Delete key!

 ## References